 Being the Far East’s latest venture into Formula 1, the new track is designed by F1’s ubiquitous circuit designer, Hermann Tilke, with many of the German signature features on display.

-The opening section of the lap features a decent overtaking opportunity into Turn 3 at the end of the back straight, with another overtaking chance also evident at the end of the following straight.
+The opening section of the lap features a decent overtaking opportunity into Turn 3 at the end of the long back straight, with another overtaking chance also evident at the end of the following straight.

 But the remainder of the lap – while being a challenge, given the close proximity of the barriers – is rather ‘follow my leader’ before the end of the lap feeds onto the start-finish straight and a blind pit entry.